albi-c/timedAlerts/README.md

 What is it?
 ---

-Have you ever noticed that you had to do something and forgot because of watching video or programming?
+Did you ever get to do something and forget about it because of watching video or programming?

 timedAlerts solve this problem.